-Scope website case study: Train-Test-Support strategy – spend your money on training not audits
+Scope website case study: Train-Support-Test strategy – spend your money on training not audits

 Scope have campaigned for over fifty years to change attitudes and opinions about disabled people, to support those that need help with practical advice and emotional support, and to bring ‘everyday equality’.